-Prisoners in just two states can vote.
+In just two states, all prisoners can vote.
 Here's why few do.

 Wright suspects that some of the apathy about voting stems from the relatively few candidates with track records on criminal justice that would appeal to incarcerated people or those with raw memories of encounters with police and prosecutors.

-At the local level, he pointed out, officials who play a major role in shaping criminal justice outcomes such as sheriffs, judges and prosecutors often run unopposed or on tough-on-crime platforms.
+At the local level, he pointed out, officials who play a major role in shaping criminal justice outcomes such as sheriffs, judges, and prosecutors often run unopposed or on tough-on-crime platforms.
 Progressive prosecutors are a relatively recent phenomenon.
 So, like disaffected segments of the general electorate, inmates may believe their votes will make little difference.

 “We don’t have much of a democracy when it comes to candidate choice,” he said.
 “Making the conscious choice in refraining from exercising your rights is just as important as exercising them.”

-Note: Correction: A previous version of this story misstates where inmates have the right to vote; it has been updated for accuracy.